 Who takes it?

 Any student desiring to take the test can take the SAT.
 Typically, students take the SAT and/or the ACT in grades 11-12.
-Many colleges require SAT or ACT scores as part of the admission process.
-Learn more about college and career readiness here.
+While Oregon colleges and universities no longer require SAT or ACT scores for admission, many colleges around the rest of the country still require SAT or ACT scores as part of the admission process.

 Beginning 2019-20, PPS offers the SAT to all juniors at no cost to students/families.
 This testing date for all juniors is referred to as SAT School Day.